Apply now for: Spring 2015, Summer 2015

 Candidates must be at least 18 years old and have a serious interest in a career in mammal training.
 Interns must feel comfortable bending and walking on uneven and wet terrain and be able to lift 50 lbs.
 The job involves a substantial amount of cleaning with various cleaning agents.
 Our exhibits are outdoors so interns must be comfortable being exposed to all weather conditions.

 *Note: This position is not available for the January Term.
-Additionally, this internship has different deadlines than our other internships.
+Additionally, this internship has different Fall and Spring deadlines than our other internships.
 The deadline for Fall MARINE MAMMAL internships is July 1st and the deadling for Spring MARINE MAMMAL internships is November 1st.
 The Summer deadline is February 16st.